 - 2 bay leaves

-- Taste and add extra salt, pepper or garlic powder if desired.
+- Taste and add extra salt or garlic powder if desired.

-- Serve over your favorite pasta, spiralized veggies or on pizza.
+- Serve over your favorite pasta or spiralized veggie.
 Enjoy as is or add cooked ground meat or meatballs.

 - Allow leftover sauce to completely cool before transferring it to an air-tight container.
-Store in fridge for up to a week or freeze to have on hand for months to come.
+Store in fridge for up to 6 days or freeze to have on hand for months to come.